AdobeDocs/campaign-standard.en/help/api/using/why-using-campaign-standard-apis.md

     ![alt text](assets/apis_uc3.png)

-For more on the operations you can carry out using Campaign Standard APIs, refer to the use cases presented in [this section](../../api/using/about-apis-use-cases.md).

-A collection of requests is also available to help you familiarize yourself with Campaign Standard APIs requests.
+A collection of requests is available to help you familiarize yourself with Campaign Standard APIs requests.
 This collection in JSON format provides pre-designed API requests representing common use cases.

 The steps below describe a step-by-step use case to import and use the collection to create a profile in Campaign Standard database.